Master your personal brand for career success

 Ongoing maintenance

-You should do these three things so you can keep your personal brand fresh and up-to-date.
+You should do these three things to keep your personal brand fresh and up to date.

 1. Set up a monitoring alert system